subottimale/alphalpha_plus/Cases/README.md

-Base is totally optional, I run with just the top and some bumpons
+Base is totally optional, I've run it with just the top and some bumpons